HumanDynamics/openbadge-hub-py/README.md

 Now, we'll need to turn on SSH and change the hostname.
 We'll do that by altering the following files on the SD card:
 * First, mount the boot partition and main partition
-* Create a file call "ssh" under the book partition
+* Create a file call "ssh" under the boot partition
 * Edit /etc/hostname in the main partition and replace "raspberrypi" with your hostname
 * Unmonut both partitions